MolBIFFM/diana/README.md

     }
 ]
 ```
 A list of input protein-protein interaction networks as output by a workflow.
 If multiple networks are specified, they are combined.
+Protein accessions are not mapped to primary identifiers.

 ---